 Modern buildings are often built with toxic and highly synthetic materials, which can potentially lead to diseases and allergies.
 Very often the causes of these allergies remain undetected.
 We want to help you understand the importance of the use of ecological building materials and their impact on your wellbeing.

 Our expertise lies in designing extremely energy efficient and unique buildings, with harmless building materials and low requirements for unnatural temperature alteration.
 With style, of course.

 “Passivhaus” is a German standard for extremely energy efficient building construction.
-It is built to always provide a comfortable interior climate always maintained between 16-24ºC without a traditional heating system or active cooling.
+It is built to constantly provide a comfortable interior climate, temperature being always maintained between 16-24°C without a traditional heating system or active cooling.

-Although ZEBs still remain fairly uncommon, they are gaining importance and popularity.
-Most use the electrical grid for energy storage but some are independent of the grid.
-The zero-energy goal is becoming more practical as the costs of alternative energy technologies decrease and the costs of traditional fossil fuels increase.
+Although ZEB’s still remain fairly uncommon they are gaining popularity.
+The zero energy goal is becoming more practical as the costs of alternative energy technologies (e.g. solar panels and thorough insulation) decrease, whilst the costs of traditional fossil fuels increase.

-An ecological house is modelled on the energy and material flows of natural ecosystems, and this enhances rather than degrades the environment.
-Like an ecosystem, an ecological house conserves resources (energy, water, food and materials).
-It also produces resources, or at least gathers and stores more of them than it uses.
-The “extra” resources are distributed back into the larger environment to support life elsewhere.
+An Ecological house is modelled on the energetic and material factors of its surrounding natural ecosystem, and enhances rather than degrades the environment.
+Like an ecosystem itself, an ecological house conserves precious resources (energy, water, food).
+It can also produce these resources, or at least gather and store more of them than it uses.
+The leftover resources are distributed back into the environment to support life elsewhere.